R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-java-sdk.md

 # Invoking a Conclave Function using the Conclave Cloud Java SDK

 This tutorial details how to invoke a simple function using the Conclave Cloud Java/Kotlin SDK.
-It uses the `Hello Conclave Cloud project` from the [Conclave Cloud samples repo](https://github.com/R3Conclave/conclave-cloud-samples/).

 After completing this tutorial, you will be able to invoke a Conclave Cloud function from the project UI.

 ## Prerequisites